 Train the Trainer: Harnessing the Power of Role Play

-In sales, we practice our craft with role-play.
-Critical in mastering the sales pitch, objection handling and negotiation tactics, role-playing is undoubtedly the most important tool for sales coaching.
+A great way to enhance sales training is with role-play.
+Critical in mastering the sales pitch, objection handling, and negotiation tactics, role-play is undoubtedly the most important tool for sales coaching.
 But surprisingly, very little attention is paid to doing them right.
-In this month’s Training Tuesday, Jen Scopo (Instructional Design, WorkRamp) discusses how to design and execute role-playing scenarios to uplevel your sales enablement program.
+Jen Scopo (Instructional Design, WorkRamp) discusses her top five tips to design and execute role-playing scenarios to uplevel your sales enablement program.

-When you build out a role play training guide, it’s much more impactful to focus on pieces of the sales conversation than to test for everything at once.
-Figure out the ‘easiest’ part of the conversation that most folks master the fastest and use that to test your reps & build confidence.
-Then take the most important part of the conversation (ie overcoming objections, identifying pain points, delivering business value) and tackle that in bite-sized scenarios.
+When you build out a role-play training guide, it’s much more impactful to focus on pieces of the sales conversation than to test for everything at once.
+Figure out the ‘easiest’ part of the conversation that most folks master the fastest and use that to test your reps and build their confidence.
+Then take the most important part of the conversation (i.e. overcoming objections, identifying pain points, delivering business value) and tackle that in bite-sized scenarios.
 Finally, nail the rest of the conversation in chronological chunks, sprinkling in transition statements to tie it all together.

 People have a tendency to talk through awkward silences.
 If your rep is struggling through the conversation, resist the temptation to say “You got this!
 It’s OK!”.
 Stay silent and give your rep time to jump back in when they’re ready.
 Over time, those pauses should get shorter and shorter until the rep can seamlessly transition from one topic to another.
 Allow your reps to navigate their way through the conversation and figure it out.
 Learning to stay calm during fumbles is a key part of the role play.